 THC Edibles vs CBD Edibles

 If you are interested in buying vegan CBD edibles, it’s important that you know exactly what it is that you are buying.
 You should understand the difference between THC and CBD.
-Cannabis has been used as an ingredient for centuries.
-It’s used in things such as cookies, brownies, and chocolate but a CBD infused edible is very different from something like a pot brownie.
+Cannabis has been used for centuries.
+It’s used in things such as cookies, brownies, and chocolate, but a CBD infused edible is very different from something like a pot brownie.

 There are more than 100 different cannabinoids in cannabis and hemp plants.
 The two most abundant cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC).
 THC is a cannabinoid that binds to and stimulates the CB1 cannabinoid receptors.
 These are located primarily in the central nervous system and the brain.
-One of the effects that THC has is that it causes the high that is associated with the recreational use of cannabis.
+One of THC’s effects is that it causes the high that is associated with the recreational use of cannabis.

 CBD, on the other hand, is a non-psychoactive cannabinoid that doesn’t bind to the cannabinoid receptors.
-It does, however, stimulate both the CB1 And the CB2 receptors.
+It does, however, stimulate both the CB1 and CB2 receptors.
 This effect provides the many therapeutic benefits of cannabidiol, but without the high that THC causes.
 In fact, CBD is known to reduce the psychoactive properties of THC.
-Some people will eat CBD edibles to reduce the negative effects that cannabis can cause, such as paranoia and anxiety.
+Some people will eat CBD edibles to reduce the negative effects that cannabis can cause.